-All presenters must register at the registration desk on arrival and check in at the Speaker Preview Room.
-Please check the programme handed out on the day, to confirm the location, date and time of your presentation, as last minute changes may have been made.
-All meeting rooms will have a data projector, PC (PowerPoint facilities) and internet.
+All presenters must register at the registration desk on arrival and check in at the speaker preview room.
+All meeting rooms will have a data projector, PC (PowerPoint facilities), sound and internet.

-You may review your presentation in the Speaker Preview Room.
+You may review your presentation in the speaker preview room in Sports Hall 1.
 This is an opportunity to run through your presentation, and there will also be technicians available for any assistance.
-If you wish to present directly from your laptop, please inform the technicians in the Speaker Preview Room and they will confirm the VGA connector cables are available to provide to you.
+If you wish to present directly from your laptop, please inform the technicians in the speaker preview room and they will confirm the VGA connector cables are available to provide to you.

 For individual paper presentations last 15 – 20 minutes, plus some time for questions.
-They will be scheduled in 90 minute sessions which will normally include 3 papers on similar themes, in exceptional cases, 4 papers may be combined.
-Session 7 is only 60 minutes and will have only 2 papers.
+They will be scheduled in 90 or 60 minute sessions.
 Symposia consist of one 90 minute sessions organised by the submitters.
 A chairperson for each session will take care of time and manage discussion.